withastro/astro/packages/integrations/cloudflare/README.md

 If you prefer to install the adapter manually instead, complete the following two steps:

-1. Add the Cloudflare adapter to your project's dependencies using your preferred package manager.If you’re using npm or aren’t sure, run this in the terminal:
+1. Add the Cloudflare adapter to your project's dependencies using your preferred package manager.
+If you’re using npm or aren’t sure, run this in the terminal:

 ```bash
 npm install @astrojs/cloudflare